Update: ‘Prices’ section updated and ‘BMW iX3 sales’ section added.

-Introduced in July 2020, the BMW iX3, the pure electric variant of the third-gen BMW X3 G01, is a year old.
-However, shortly after its donor model, it has received a facelift to stay up-to-date cosmetically and technically, making this perhaps the fastest model in BMW’s history to get a refresh.
+Introduced in July 2020, the BMW iX3, the pure electric variant of the third-gen BMW X3 G01, is just two years old.
+However, shortly after its donor model, it received a facelift in 2021 to stay up-to-date cosmetically and technically, making this perhaps the fastest model in BMW’s history to get a refresh.

 The 2022 BMW iX3 has a more aggressive exterior design, although visual changes are moderate.
 At the front, the new model has sharper and narrower headlights.
 The contours of the headlights are around 10 mm slimmer, and this change brings the iX3 closer to the BMW iX and i4.